oasis-open/cti-stix-elevator/docs/stix-mappings.rst

 --------------

 The Observed Data object in STIX 2.x corresponds to the ``Observable`` object in CybOX 2.x.
-Each Observed Data objects contain or references one or more *related* cyber observable objects.
+Each Observed Data object contains or references one or more *related* cyber observable objects.

 STIX 2.x adds two properties: ``first_observed`` and ``last_observed``.